breck7/note/readme.md

 The Spec
 --------

+Note has 2 data structures: hash tables and strings.
+A Note is a recursive hash table.

 Note has just a few rules involving spaces and new lines that makes the whole thing work.
 Note has two, and only 2, special characters:

 1. The Space Character.